Skip to Content

 Are there any fast-growing flowering trees suitable for a small garden or patio?

-Any fast-growing flowering tree that can be grown in a container is suitable for a small garden.
-Consider tree rose, tree peony, double-blooming gardenia tree, or a double-blooming gardenia.
+Any fast-growing flowering tree grown in a container is suitable for a small garden.
+Consider a tree rose, tree peony, or double-blooming gardenia tree.

 Is there a best time for planting fast-growing flowering trees?

 People who live in tropical climates can plant fast-growing flowering trees any time of year if they are able to provide the young transplant with appropriate levels of moisture.
-In climates where winters are short and not particularly frosty, planting fast-growing flowering trees in the fall gives them all winter to put down roots to capture summer moisture.
+In climates with short winters and not particularly frosty, planting fast-growing flowering trees in the fall gives them all winter to put down roots to capture summer moisture.
 In cold-winter climates, planting is usually delayed until early spring.

 Conclusion

-• willow trees (weeping willow treess can grow up to 10 feet a year when they’re young)
+• willow trees (weeping willow trees can grow up to 10 feet a year when they’re young)

 • red oak – it has beautiful bright red fall foliage and makes a great shade tree